 The risk of spread (metastatic melanoma) from invasive melanoma depends on several factors, but the main one is the thickness of the melanoma at the time it was surgically removed.

-The Melanoma Guidelines report that metastases are rare for melanomas <0.75mm and the risk for tumours 0.75–1 mm thick is about 5%.
-The risk steadily increases with thickness so that melanomas >4 mm result in a 10-year survival of around 50%, according to the American Joint Committee on Cancer (AJCC) statistics.
+The Australian and New Zealand Melanoma Guidelines (2008) report that metastases are rare for melanomas < 0.75 mm in thickness, and the risk for tumours 0.75–1 mm thick is about 5%.
+The risk steadily increases with thickness so that melanomas > 4 mm result in a 10-year survival of around 50%, according to the American Joint Committee on Cancer (AJCC) statistics.